ServerlessOpsIO/aws-sam-frontend-reactjs/README.md

 `use_dns`                   |   Whether or not to manage AWS Route53 DNS.
 `use_cloudfront`            |   Whether or not to front the site using AWS CloudFront

+## Credits
+Initially developed for [SingleStone Consulting](https://www.singlestoneconsulting.com/) for a serverless application project.